instana/android-agent/README.md

     ..finish());
 ```

-We recommend creating your own `InstrumentedHttpClient` extending `http.BaseCLient` as shown in this snippet, for example:
+We recommend creating your own `InstrumentedHttpClient` extending `http.BaseClient` as shown in this snippet, for example:

 ```dart
 class _InstrumentedHttpClient extends http.BaseClient {